PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 function cv2.drawChessboardCorners().
 Hence now that both the imgpoints and objpoints lists are available corresponding to the 2-D corners detected and the static 3-D corner values these are passed as argumets to the function cv2.calibrateCamera() alongwith the shape of the grayscale image.
-This fucntion returns the following values : Distortion Coefficient / Camera Matrix (required to transform 3-D object points to 2-D Image points ) / Rotation and Translation Vectors (telling about the position of the camera in teh world)
+This fucntion returns the following values : Distortion Coefficient / Camera Matrix (required to transform 3-D object points to 2-D Image points ) / Rotation and Translation Vectors (telling about the position of the camera in the world)
-Now in the code the function cv2.undistort() takes in the distorted image / camera matrix and distortion coefficient as arguments and retrurns the undistorted image also termed as destination image
+Now in the code the function cv2.undistort() takes in the distorted image / camera matrix and distortion coefficient as arguments and returns the undistorted image also termed as destination image

 Below are the results achieved by applying the above algorithm to undistort images

-### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.